 All degree-seeking MALS students taking a half unit or more of Reed classes continuously each term, including summers, are eligible to enroll in the Reed College health plan.
 Students are allowed one term of nonenrollment in their progression to the MALS degree; a second term of nonenrollment would result in termination of coverage.
 A student who is unable to return to classes because of extenuating circumstances may qualify to purchase coverage for an additional period of time.

-Liberal Studies 510 - The Fifties in the United States
+Liberal Studies 537 - Women in the Ancient World

-Liberal Studies 525 - Chaucer and the Medieval World
+Liberal Studies 556 - Race and the Immigrant Experience

 MALS 670 - Degree Paper